Karolinaslp/Bookido/README.md

 ## General Information
-- Bookstore online REST application that was build along with the "School of Spring" course.
+- Bookstore online REST application.
 - Backend service for managing administration of the store.
 - Created for learning purposes to extend my knowledge of the Spring framework.